Skip to main content

 env.save("vec_normalize.pkl")

-# Phase 2: Evaluation
+# --- Phase 2: evaluation ---

-env_eval = NekEnv(env_config=config)
+base_eval = NekEnv(env_config=config)

-env_eval = DummyVecEnv([lambda: env_eval])
+env_eval = VecNormalize.load("vec_normalize.pkl", DummyVecEnv([lambda: base_eval]))

 model = PPO.load("model.zip")